Stoke Damerel (renamed Devonport in 1897), Devon

-Stoke Damerel Incorporation's local Act status exempted it from most of the provisions of the 1834 Act and the Incorporation continued in operation until the official abolition of the workhouse system in 1930, although it was renamed Devonport in 1897.
+Stoke Damerel Incorporation's local Act status exempted it from most of the provisions of the 1834 Act and the Incorporation (renamed Devonport in 1897) continued in operation until 1930, when the City Council took over the administration of poor relief in Plymouth.

 By the 1840s, the old workhouse building was proving too small for the needs of the parish.
 In 1850, the decision was taken to erect a new workhouse at a site almost two miles from the town on the west side of the Saltash Road.
 The building was designed by Alfred Norman.
 Completed in 1854, its construction cost £9,600 and was intended to accommodate 500 inmates.
 Its location and layout are shown on the 1905 map below.